 Neutral carries the UN-balance of a load back to the source and therefore always has current on it.
 There is an exception to this, however it does not apply here so we will not discuss it.
 The ground is there for “fault current” and has no current on it UNLESS there is a problem.
 It is a mechanical bond to prevent you from receiving a shock.

 Why does my GFCI trip on my generator?

-Electrically, it doesn’t get any easier.
-Install it at your electrical panel or install it at right along side of your desired application.
+Electrically, it does not get any easier.
+Install it at your electrical panel or install it at right alongside of your desired application.